 Trowbridge Road by Marcella Pixley

 Heartbreakingly sad, this is a beautiful story of misfit friends set in the 1980s.
 Both are lost and emotionally abandoned children who become friends when Ziggy’s abandoned at his grandmother’s house the neighborhood.
-June Bug’s mom suffers from a severe mental disorders including fear of germs ever since June Bug’s dad died of AIDS.
+June Bug’s mom suffers from severe mental disorders including fear of germs ever since June Bug’s dad died of AIDS.
 She doesn’t get out of bed, she doesn’t cook, and she’s obsessive about cleanliness.
 June Bug is starving because there’s no food in the house but she doesn’t want to tell anyone, even her uncle.
 Luckily, Ziggy’s Nana Jean notices and offers June Bug love, food, and safety. deeply connected to these survivor kids.
 The friends’s imaginary world helps them deal with the neighborhood bullies and family troubles.
 It’s a complex story with friendship, love, and redemption despite the pain of abandonment and the effects of mental illness.